Stolen medical data is hugely valuable on the dark web — and the healthcare industry has many data breaches to prove it.

 Another vulnerability arises from the increasing number of interconnected devices in the industry.
 Some of these devices can be remotely accessed, allowing bad actors to gain control and steal PHI.

-In addition, many healthcare organizations operate on insecure legacy platforms; that further increases the risk of opportunistic attacks.
-Inadequate cybersecurity awareness among healthcare professionals and third parties also drives up the risk of PHI data breaches.
+In addition, many healthcare organizations operate on insecure legacy platforms, increasing the risk of opportunistic attacks.
+Inadequate cybersecurity awareness among healthcare professionals and third parties increases the risk of PHI data breaches.

 Healthcare organizations can protect PHI in their information systems by following these data security best practices.